Kalkulus1/project-manager/README.md

 # project-manager
-A simple project manager with laravel and livewire
+A simple project manager web app built with laravel and livewire on a single page.

 ## Install and run the project